jasmineMLewis/Housing-Choice-Connect/README.md

 <b>New Updates Added as of 2024</b>
 1. Add a Application Constants Class as pascal case variables
+2. Add schemas for user and landlord database tables
+3. Separate users' roles into UserRole table separate from User table
-2. (IN PROGRESS) Change VB pages that uses local constants to Application Constants namespace
+3. (IN PROGRESS) Change VB pages that uses local constants to Application Constants namespace

 ### Date Last Updated via GitHub
-September 28, 2024
+October 3, 2024

 ### Technologies
 | Technology | Version  |